Anton-Jiayuan-MA/anton-jiayuan-ma.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-# Welcome
+Welcome to my personal website!

-I am an undergraduate student at the [University of Sydney](https://www.sydney.edu.au/), majoring in Data Science with a specialization in Machine Learning.
+I am a postgraduate student at the [University of Sydney](https://www.sydney.edu.au/), majoring in Data Science with a specialization in Machine Learning.

-Under the patient and professional guidance of my senior, [Hongbin Na](https://hongbin-ze.github.io/), I have recently embarked on my research journey in the world of Natural Language Processing (NLP).
+Under the patient and professional mentorship of my senior, [Hongbin Na](https://hongbin-ze.github.io/), I have recently embarked on my research journey in the world of Natural Language Processing (NLP).

 I am particularly interested in applying NLP to Social Sciences,